 It's a fair question.
 Pool removal is a real option, and for some homeowners it's the right one.
 But before you go down that road, it's worth understanding what removal actually costs, what you lose, and whether renovation might make more sense than you think.

-What Pool Removal Actually Costs
+What Pool Removal Actually Involves

 There are two types of removal: